 Our asset-based approach means that we help you explore your interests, talents and strengths--not focusing on your barriers or where you might fall short according to someone else's definition of success.
 With emphasis on training, education and attainable goals, we believe that you'll find that Denver Workforce Services and our contractor partners offer a true way forward.

 Through our community partners, we help qualified, low-income youth reach their employment, education, and personal aspirations.
 We work with local service providers to help prepare young people to succeed, and we work with area employers to help place young people in jobs.

 Through this spectrum of career advising and mentorship, job placement and ongoing support, these youth can prepare for the future by setting goals and participating in activities promoting personal growth.
 The resources available can be substantial--including tuition assistance.

-We work collaboratively with four contractors--Denver Housing Authority, Urban Peak, Servicios de La Raza, and the Denver Public Schools--to meet the diverse needs of job-seeking youth who face a range of barriers in the workplace.
-Here is contact and location information.
+We work collaboratively with contractors to meet the diverse needs of job-seeking youth who face a range of barriers in the workplace.

 We strive to provide services in the following areas:

-These services are funded through the federal Workforce Investment Act (WIA).
+These services are funded through the federal Workforce Investment and Opportunity Act (WIOA).

-The Denver OED originated its unique "Super Sophomores" program two years ago because we believe strongly in providing a paid, hands-on career exploration role for exceptional young students.
+The Denver OED originated its unique "Super Sophomores" program several years ago because we believe strongly in providing a paid, hands-on career exploration role for exceptional young students.